 Standing Committees always have a representative on the SSC, elected by the Standing Committee Council.

 The EC is responsible for ensuring the Standing Committees are appropriately resourced at all times.

 Working Groups are established and dissolved by decisions of EC.

 Changes to the charters of Working Groups are approved by the EC.

 Working Groups, by default, do not have representatives on the SSC.

-Optionally, the EB may nominate certain Working Groups to have a representative on the SSC.
+Optionally, the EC may nominate certain Working Groups to have a representative on the SSC.
 Once approved by the SSC to have a representative on the SSC, Working Group councils elect and maintain their representative to the SSC using the Decision-Making Guide.